Bilibotter/light-flow/README.md

 ### Step 1: Define Step Functions

 Define the step functions that will be executed in the workflow.

-Each step function should have a specific signature and return any results or errors.
+Each step function should have a specific signature and return result and errors.

 ```go
 import (